-It is our intention to accelerate the progress of all our pupils by ensuring children's phonological accuracy is relentlessly addressed.
+It is our intention to accelerate the progress of the lowest 20% by ensuring children's phonological accuracy is relentlessly addressed.
 It is our professional ambition that all children will leave school as fluent, confident readers with a desire to read and enjoy a range of texts.